Invite prospective club leaders to help with a summer club meeting out-of-doors, and let them see what’s so fun about leading club.

 Do Ahead: Determine a safe route to hike.

 Go on a Touch and Feel Hike.
+Determine safe items ahead of time.
 Have hikers walk along in follow-the-leader fashion.
 The leader does any of the following:

 - Touch: Feel different tree barks, moss, fungus, soil, and leaves; feel with different parts of the body (palms, backs of hands, forearms, cheeks).